Quillen (co)homology of divided power algebras over an operad: Associative algebras versus restricted Lie algebras

-With this action, the module $M$ is the restricted Lie module ${}_{u(L)}M$.
+which is an abelian group object in $(\RLie/L)_{\ab}$.
+The action of $L$ on $M:=\ker \phi$ is given by \rescale{ } With this action, the module $M$ is the restricted Lie module ${}_{u(L)}M$.
 The $p$-map on $M$ is trivial, $m\mapsto 0$. \end{proof} \begin{theo} Let $L$ be a restricted Lie algebra and $M$ a $u(L)$-bimodule.
 Then there is an isomorphism

 \end{theo}

 \begin{proof} The restricted enveloping algebra functor $u$ preserves weak equivalences (see \cite{Priddy70pri}*{2.8}).
 Thus by \cite{Frankland15}*{Proposition~4.12} the comparison map between Quillen cohomology in both categories is an isomorphism. \end{proof}